-Unlike many skoolie conversions, they chose to use residential windows in their build.
-They also wanted a TV without needing to look at it all the time, so they have it pop up out of their mantle!
-In the bathroom, you’ll find beautiful tile work set with flexible mortar, and the kitchen features live-edge countertops.
-Tell us your favorite part in the comment.
+Unlike many skoolie conversions, they chose residential windows for their build.
+They also wanted a TV without it being visible all the time, so they designed it to pop up out of the mantle.
+The bathroom features tile work set with flexible mortar, and the kitchen showcases live-edge countertops.

 Don’t miss other interesting tiny homes like this one – join our FREE Tiny House Newsletter for more!